-£1,150,000 (One million one hundred and fifty thousand pounds).
+£185,000 (One hundred and eighty five thousand pounds).

 It should be noted this sum is an estimate calculated by using a rate per square metre based on information provided by Building Cost Information Service (BCIS).
-For Listed buildings and historic properties within Conservation Areas you should seek further specialist insurance advice.

 Valuation and market comments